midnightntwrk/midnight-architecture/apis-and-common-types/dapp-connector/Readme.md

 ### Event listener/observable API

 In many cases, DApps might want to be notified when information relevant for them changes - e.g. a DEX might want to be notified whenever balances change.
 Providing push-based updates would be a welcome quality-of-life improvement.

+### Accounts

+It seems that in many practical scenarios delivering good, seamless UX by the DApp needs information about accounts and being able to interact with them.